Metropolitan Electric Tramways

 Summary

 The METL, as well as its predecessor, the Metropolitan Electric Tramways and Omnibus Company Limited, was a subsidiary of the much larger British Electric Traction Company Limited (BETCo), a concern which at its zenith either owned, part-owned or leased almost 50 tramway concerns across the British Isles.
-Photos taken in the first 15 years or so of electric operation clearly show BETCo tramway staff wearing the familiar and largely regulation BETCo uniform.
+Photographs taken in the first 15 years or so of electric operation clearly show BETCo tramway staff wearing the familiar and largely regulation BETCo uniform.
 Although jackets appeared to vary somewhat between BETCo systems, as well as across the decades, the cap badges, collar designations and buttons invariably followed a standard pattern.

 Following the transfer of the MET into the London & Suburban Traction Company Limited in 1913 — a holding company jointly owned by the Underground Electric Railways Company of London Limited and the BETCo — no change appears to have been made to the uniform policy; however, after the end of the Great War, and possibly as late as 1922, uniforms were standardised across all three constituent tramways of the L&STCo: Metropolitan Electric Tramways, London United Tramways and South Metropolitan Electric Tramways.
 The double-breasted style of jacket with lapels continued to be used (navy blue serge with red piping), but with the embroidered 'M E T' initials on the lapels now being replaced by one-piece brass 'MET' system initial badges.
 These lapel badges exist both with and without a lozenge-shaped surround (see below), the significance of which is unknown.
 The standard BETCo 'Magnet & Wheel' cap badge was also replaced, a large nickel and blue enamel cap badge taking its place; this took the form of the Underground Group's 'bullseye', and bore the word 'TRAMWAYS' across the middle, with 'METROPOLITAN' in the circle above and 'ELECTRIC' below.